rishu110067/Library-Management-System/README.md

 It takes two shelf no.'s x and y as input.
 Then, it swaps the books that were kept at those positions.

+### 5. Add a book
+It takes the book name as input and removes the book from library.
+It also tells the shelf no. from which the book was removed.

 ## Data Structures and Algorithms used:
 ### 1. Trie:
 For searching a book in the library.